DataStax-Examples/quickstart-java/CONTRIBUTING.md

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-* Search the repository (https://github.com/bechbd/[repository-name]/pulls) for an open or closed PR that relates to your submission.
+* Search the repository (https://github.com/DataStax-Examples/quickstart-java/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
+Note: Be sure to use the quickstart-java-netflix branch

 * Create a fork of the repo
 	* Navigate to the repo you want to fork